AuReMe/esmecata/README.md

 Also esmecata requires mmseqs2 for protein clustering:

 - [mmseqs2](https://github.com/soedinglab/MMseqs2): To cluster proteins.
-Test have been made on version MMseqs2 Release 13-45111., especially with the version of the commi [f349118312919c4fcc448f4595ca3b3a387018e2](https://github.com/soedinglab/MMseqs2/tree/f349118312919c4fcc448f4595ca3b3a387018e2).
+Test have been made on version MMseqs2 Release 13-45111., especially with the version of the commit [f349118312919c4fcc448f4595ca3b3a387018e2](https://github.com/soedinglab/MMseqs2/tree/f349118312919c4fcc448f4595ca3b3a387018e2).
 But EsMeCaTa should be compatible with more recent version.

 If you use the option `--bioservices`, EsMeCaTa will also need this package:

 - [bioservices](https://github.com/cokelaer/bioservices): To query Uniprot instead of using the query functions of EsMeCaTa (more robust overtime).

+If you use the subcommand `esmecata annotation_eggnog` or `esmecata workflow_eggnog`, esmecata also requires:

+- [eggnog-mapper](https://github.com/eggnogdb/eggnog-mapper): to annotate protein clusters.
+It needs a path to the eggnog database.
+Also according to the option used, it needs around 60 Gb of RAM.
+So it is recommended to use it in a cluster.

 ## Installation